-With the written consent of their parents or guardians, pupils may be excused from school for religious purposes at a place away from school property and after the pupil has attended school for a minimum day.
+With the written consent of their parents or guardians, pupils may be excused from school for religious purposes or to receive moral and religious instruction at their respective places of worship or at other suitable place or places away from school property designated by the religious group, church, or denomination at a place away from school property.
 [EC 46014].